-While giving them a product demo, you must have already shared the value your product can offer.
+While giving them a demo, you must have already shared the value your can offer.
 However, you need to again emphasize the value it will provide for their unique cases.

-Show them how your product or service will address their pain points and how they will get benefited.
+, at its fundamental level, is a learning ; show them how your or service will address their pain points and how they will benefit.

 It’s always nice to have a personalized touch — include specialized training or offer documentation that will be valuable.